Cinderella (Disney character): In other media

 Cinderella appears in the Sofia the First pilot movie Sofia the First: Once Upon a Princess, where she helps Sofia make friends with Amber, her stepsister.
+It was announced in April 2026 that Cinderella will appear in the sequel series to Sofia the First, entitled Sofia the First: Royal Magic, with Cinderella providing "wisdom and guidance" with the protagonist, Sofia.

 In the television series Mickey Mouse, Cinderella appears in the episode "Le Croissant de Triomphe", where while Mickey hurries and flies through Paris, he accidentally lands in a castle where Prince Charming tries to fit the crystal slipper into Cinderella's foot.
 She was still dressed in her regular maid clothes.
 At that time, Mickey accidentally passes in his motorcycle and breaks the glass slipper.

 Cinderella, alongside other Disney Princesses, appeared in the film Ralph Breaks the Internet, as was announced at the 2017 D23 Expo.

 In the Descendants franchise, Cinderella and Prince Charming have a son named Chad, who appears in the first three films of the franchise, and a daughter named Chloe, who appears in the fourth and fifth films.
 Cinderella has cameo appearances in the first film during Prince Ben's coronation, and in Descendants 2 during the Cotillion, in both cases portrayed by uncredited actresses.
 She later appears in a major role in the fourth film, Descendants: The Rise of Red, being portrayed by Brandy Norwood (who previously also portrayed a version of Cinderella in the 1997 television film Rodgers & Hammerstein's Cinderella), while Morgan Dudley plays a young "Ella".
 Norwood reprises the role in the fifth film, Descendants: Wicked Wonderland.

 Cinderella appears in the short film Once Upon a Studio.
 She comes down the stairs with Prince Charming when he loses his shoe on the stairs and Prince Eric's dog grabs the shoe.
 She and charming chase after it and they are both seen in the group photo.